Parent Support - Groups, Activities & Contacts

 High Score Arcades

-Our second SEN session will run on Tuesday 23rd Nov, we will be running 2 sessions at the later time of 16.00pm or 17.00pm
+Our second SEN session will run on the 4th Tuesday of the month, we will be running 2 sessions at the later time of 16.00pm or 17.00pm

 These sessions will run at lower capacity and machine volumes will be lower, for those that need a calmer environment to play.